Z2PackDev/Z2Pack/doc/source/devguide_data_result.rst

 :class:`.WccLineData` and :class:`.EigenstateLineData` - lazy properties and the Locker metaclass
 -------------------------------------------------------------------------------------------------

-The :class:`.WccLineData` and :class:`.EigenstateLineData` classes use two things that might not be obvious at first glance -- lazy properties, and the ``ConstLocker`` metaclass.
+The :class:`.WccLineData` and :class:`.EigenstateLineData` classes use two things that might not be obvious at first glance -- lazy properties, and the :py:class:`ConstLocker <fsc.locker.ConstLocker>` metaclass.

 First off, the lazy properties: This is a decorator which has two effects